In this guide

-When spot Ethereum ETFs received regulatory approval in May 2024, the landscape for institutional access to ETH transformed fundamentally.
-Looking ahead to 2026, prediction markets are now focused on what comes next: the emergence of staking-enabled ETH ETFs, key thresholds for assets under management, and additional institutional investment vehicles.
+When spot Ethereum ETFs received regulatory approval in May 2024, institutional investors gained straightforward access to ETH holdings.
+Looking ahead to 2026, prediction markets are now tracking what comes next: the emergence of staking-capable ETH ETFs, growth targets for assets under management, and additional institutional investment vehicles.

 Active Ethereum ETF Prediction Markets